One-Eyed Cat: Heathenry / Slavic Paganism

 My doll finished, I carry Tailtiu through the leafy shadows and carefully set her down on the strip of white cloth folded in front of the altar, where she can rest, at last, from her labors.
 Another woman kneels with me.
 We stretch out the long muslin bier, according to Tailtiu's wishes, that another friend had helped me purify earlier with incense smoke.
 Reverently, I set down two yellow-orange California poppies flanking her like torches, then lay a full, rusty sunflower at her head, and golden desert wildflowers at her feet.

 In the summer heat, the Senior Druid and I mix honey with the flour I was called to bring, kneading both in a silver bowl.
 I clean my hands in the well water, letting the honey dissolve into it as an offering.
-Paul figures out how to bless the assembly with the paste, smearing a bit of the sweet-smelling, sticky mixture on each of our hands as he goes around the gathered circle.
+The Senior Druid figures out how to bless the assembly with the paste, smearing a bit of the sweet-smelling, sticky mixture on each of our hands as he goes around the gathered circle.
 He dusts both of my hands liberally with it, surprising me, and walks back to the altar.

 We wait quietly for a moment for the rite to begin.